- Faculty: Armando Fox, Lisa Yan, Narges Norouzi

 - Optionally publishes assignment extensions to one or more Gradescope assignments.

-The Flextensions Pipeline addresses all of these challenges, significantly reducing course staff workload while simultaneously improving quality-of-life for students.
+The Flextensions Pipeline addresses all of these challenges, significantly reducing course staff workload while (we hope) improving quality-of-life for students.